mattjohnsonpint/SqlServerTimeZoneSupport/Contributing.md

 * What did you see instead?

 ## How to suggest a feature or enhancement
 As noted in the introduction, SQL Server 2016 includes built-in support for Windows time zones using a new AT TIME ZONE syntax.
 If you only need support for Windows time zones (not IANA time zones), consider using this feature instead of this project.
-Read [the news here](http://blogs.technet.com/b/dataplatforminsider/archive/2015/11/30/sql-server-2016-community-technology-preview-3-1-is-available.aspx), and documentation [here](https://msdn.microsoft.com/en-us/library/mt612795.aspx).  <content to be added>
+Read [the news here](http://blogs.technet.com/b/dataplatforminsider/archive/2015/11/30/sql-server-2016-community-technology-preview-3-1-is-available.aspx), and documentation [here](https://msdn.microsoft.com/en-us/library/mt612795.aspx).

 ## Code review process
 Explain how a contribution gets accepted after it’s been submitted.